Jesmykel/Cloud-Practioner/Week 2/Lab 1/readme.md

 For Date, I choose the month of the bill I want to work with.

-I then Choose Download CSV to download a comma-separated variable file or choose Print.
+I then Choose Download CSV to download a comma-separated variable file